 15. Have simple principles for filling in the fields.

 Almost every site offers users something to fill out on it.
-In addition to registering on the site, this can be an ordering goods, please leave your contact information or take a survey form.
+In addition to registering on the site, this can be ordering goods, entering your contact information or filling in a survey form.
 If you make the form too complicated or stressful, no one will fill it out.
 Several important tips follow from this:

 2. If the user still needs to enter their data manually, then use the line-by-line system to check that the form is filled out correctly.
 No one will like it if the system, after each filling error, will reset all the lines filled in earlier.